krishnagopika/Pretraining/002-Programming-Fundamentals.md

   FUNCTION fn
 END
 ```
 The same pseudocode can be easily re-written as code in any programming language.
-The above pseudocode can be written in C language in a program file named "pragram.c" as following:
+The above pseudocode can be written in C language in a program file named "Program.c" as following:

 ```C
 void functionF1(){